barrosjss/Hackathon-QuoteManagement/README.md

 ## Database

-Database created with firebase, a non-relational database based on the tables requested to display in the forntend, these are:
+Database created with [Firebase](https://firebase.google.com/docs/database?hl=es-419), a non-relational database based on the tables requested to display in the forntend, these are:

 | Pedido  | Cliente | Producto |
 | ------------- | ------------- | ------------- |